biantris/admin-analytics-api/README.md

 ### Getting Started

-- Clone this repo
+- Clone this repo;
-- Create a new `.env` file and copy the contents of `.env.example` into it
+- Create a new `.env` file and copy the contents of `.env.example` into it.

 ```sh
 # install dependencies